 for example with a high flow resistance.

 ODMs use instead of a constant magnetic field a high frequency alternating current, to attract ferromagnetic particles (sketch above).
 This excites two field coils in different direction, with corresponding poled magnetic fields (middle sketch).
 A `measurement coil' (sensor) reacts at changes of the field, caused from the particles, which are transported from the total oil stream into a tube, concentric to the coils.
 So the whole number of particles above a adjustable trigger threshold, can be continuously counted and observed.
 With this it is possible, to suggest at the size and type of the particle by means of the phase and amplitude (diagram below).

 The amplitude of the signal is for magnetic particles proportional the mass.
 For unmagnetic Particles it reacts at the size of the surface, however with `reverse' phase.
-Several trigger thresholds enable a classification of the particles in size classes (Ill.
-25.2.1-12).
+Several trigger thresholds enable a classification of the particles in size classes (Fig. "Chances by inductive ODM technology").

 trend of a race deterioration by fatigue, from an anti friction bearing.
 It occurs at race tracks